titan-fail/Ninja_Update/README.md

 schedule.
 The important commands all output to stdout, so you can direct to a logfile if you so choose.

-With the recent changes in 4.3.0, it will attempt to manually delete the compiled.php located in /bootstrap/cache/ under your Invoice Ninja directory.
+If you are updating from a version prior to 4.3.0, it will attempt to manually delete the compiled.php located in /bootstrap/cache/ under your Invoice Ninja directory.
 If the file is not there, it will move on (needed for updating from versions < 4.3.0).

 Please note that this DOES NOT backup the MySQL database.
 If you would like to backup the database, consider running mysqldump on a similar schedule.